View All 1796 Draped Bust Half Dollar

 Description

 The 1796 Draped Bust Half Dollar - 15 Stars is a half dollar produced at the Philadelphia Mint as part of the Draped Bust Half Dollars 1796-1807 series.
-With a mintage of only 934, this is an extremely rare issue.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1801-1807).
-Designed by Robert Scot/John Eckstein.
+With a mintage of 934, this is an extremely rare issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1801-1807).
+First year of the Draped Bust Half Dollar.
+Only 3,918 struck with the small eagle reverse — a legendary rarity.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $45K to $726K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 13.48 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
 Cataloged as PCGS #6057.
-The Draped Bust Half Dollar continued the evolution of the denomination.
-The 1796 and 1797 small eagle halves are among the most sought-after early U.S. coins.
-All dates in this series command significant premiums.

 External References